 Cost accounting examines the cost structure of a business.
 It does so by collecting information about the costs incurred by a company's activities, assigning selected costs to products and services and other cost objects, and evaluating the efficiency of cost usage.
-It is mostly concerned with developing an understanding of where a company earns and loses money, and providing input into decisions to generate profits in the future.
+Cost accounting is mostly concerned with developing an understanding of where a company earns and loses money, and providing input into decisions to generate profits in the future.

 Key activities include:

 - Defining costs as direct materials, direct labor, fixed overhead, variable overhead, and period costs

 - Assisting the engineering and procurement departments in generating standard costs, if a company uses a standard costing system